 Fit an end cap to your final section, prior to locating it into your trench.
-The end cap should always feature at highest point of your channel drain.
+The end cap should always feature at highest point.

-The locating grooves on each section should be sealed with silicone sealant to improve water resistance and increase durability.
+The locating grooves on each section should be sealed with silicone sealant to improve leak resistance and increase durability.

-Using either an additional end cap or the preformed channel bottom moulding, attach the section to your desired 110mm underground drainage pipe, allowing collected water to disperse.
+Using either an additional end cap or the preformed channel drainage bottom moulding, attach the section to your desired 110mm underground drainage, allowing collected liquids to disperse.

 When your sections are in place – but prior to pouring concrete – protect the grated sections with a heavy duty exterior masking tape.
 Ensure you mask completely, as the grate is often (but not always) designed to be removed.
 Make sure you use a tape that’s designed to stay in place for at least the amount of time it will take for your concrete to set.

-Pour your concrete to create a 2mm height difference above the grate section of your channel drainage components.
+Pour your concrete to create a 2mm height difference above the grate section of your components.

 Our 11-step guide is fairly comprehensive and will cover what’s required, whether you’re fitting plastic channel drainage or composite channel drainage.
-However, there are some crucial dos and don’t that you need to make sure you observe.
+However, there are some crucial channel drainage do’s and dont’s that you need to make sure you observe.